FoofooTheGuy/VidInjector9000/VidInjector9002-CLI/README.md

         @@@@@@@@@
 ```
 # VidInjector9002-CLI
-A real deal barebones CLI version of VidInjector9002
+A console program that interfaces with a VidInjector9002 parameters file.

 # Compiling
 **Windows (MSYS2)**